Wildlife & Landscapes

 What are the packing guidelines?

-Though we are a small group traveling in a large passenger van we are somewhat limited on space.
+We are a small group traveling in a large passenger van, so we are somewhat limited on space.
 Please try to limit your baggage to include no more than 1 camera bag, 1 tripod, and one carry-on size bag for clothing, personal items and computer.

 What photography credentials will our professional photography guide have?